MicrosoftDocs/win32/desktop-src/trusted-execution/vbs-enclaves-dev-guide.md

 ## Step 3: Signing VBS enclaves

 VBS enclaves must be signed to be successfully loaded.
-The signature on an enclave contains information about the enclave author which is used to derive the Author ID for an enclave.
+The signature on an enclave contains information about the enclave author.
+This is used to derive the Author ID for an enclave.
 You can test-sign your enclave before you sign it for production.

 ### Test Signing – Local